 The result is that many marketers end up concentrating on vanity metrics (eg. size of the customer database) rather than what really matters (eg. how many of the database are active and engaged).

-Mistake #5 - Focusing on the business objectives, not customer experience
+Mistake #5 - Focusing only on business objectives, not on the customer experience

 This isn’t meant to contradict mistake #4 above.